-- Effects of machinery used for maintenance activities may generate noise or create a hazard to users. - Effects of maintenance works where pest control or agrichemicals are used. - Effects of waste water discharge to ground. - Effects of storm water runoff from car park and hard standing areas. - The necessity to store hazardous goods on site (compressed gas).
+- Effects of machinery used for maintenance activities may generate noise or create a hazard to users. - Effects of maintenance works such as field relevelling that may create dust. - Effects of maintenance works where pest control or agrichemicals are used. - Effects of fertiliser use on playing fields. - Effects of storm water runoff from car park and hard standing areas. - The necessity to store hazardous goods on site (compressed gas).